Jutta-Proto/gtk-ui/README.md

 * A C++20 compatible compiler like [gcc](https://gcc.gnu.org/) or [clang](https://clang.llvm.org/)
 * The build system is written using [CMake](https://cmake.org/)
 * For managing dependencies in CMake, we are using [conan](https://conan.io/)
-* Since the user interface is build based on [GTK3](https://www.gtk.org/), an up to date GTK3 installation is also required.
+* Since the user interface is built based on [GTK3](https://www.gtk.org/), an up-to-date GTK3 installation is also required.

 ### Fedora
 To install those dependencies on Fedora, run the following commands: